LeoFVG/ai-email-assistant/README.md

 # Email-Handling-Project
-My project Anthropic API project for tool use.
+My Anthropic API project for tool use.
 Make claude read and write emails for you!

 ## Table of Contents